Primary Cicatricial Alopecias: Clinicopathology of 112 Cases

 TLDR Accurate diagnosis and aggressive treatment are crucial to prevent permanent hair loss in cicatricial alopecia.

-This study reviewed 112 cases of primary cicatricial alopecias over 5 years at the University of British Columbia Hair Clinic, representing 3.2% of total consultations.
-The ratio of lymphocytic to neutrophilic cicatricial alopecias was 4:1, with lymphocytic types more common in middle-aged women and neutrophilic types in middle-aged men.
-Accurate diagnosis required careful clinicopathologic evaluation and often multiple scalp biopsies.
-Aggressive, multi-modal treatment was necessary to prevent irreversible follicular destruction, highlighting the urgency of managing cicatricial alopecia.
+The study reviewed 112 cases of primary cicatricial alopecias over 5 years at the University of British Columbia Hair Clinic, representing 3.2% of consultations.
+It found a 4:1 ratio of lymphocytic to neutrophilic cicatricial alopecias, with lymphocytic types more common in middle-aged women and neutrophilic types in middle-aged men.
+Accurate diagnosis required careful clinicopathologic evaluation, often necessitating multiple scalp biopsies due to the variable clinical course.
+The study emphasized the need for aggressive, multi-modal treatment to prevent irreversible follicular destruction, suggesting cicatricial alopecia should be treated as a trichologic emergency.
 Treatment options included corticosteroids, antimalarials, and isotretinoin for lymphocytic types, and antibiotics, corticosteroids, and isotretinoin for neutrophilic types.

 Discuss this study in the Community →